-- 1. Depending on the nature of the e-safety incident, it should be reported initially as follows: - Conduct initial assessment into the flag/alert, if requires further investigation, then continue below and report, if appears a legitimate search just complete the central log and mark as complete - if it involved a learner, it should be reported to the Designated Safeguarding Lead - if it involved a member of staff, it should be reported to the Designated Safeguarding Lead or Operations Director - If the incident involves receiving inappropriate images (including nude images) staff must not send or forwarded these images on to anyone, it should be immediately reported to the Designated Safeguarding Lead or Operations Director. - 2.
-A referral of the incident may be made to an external agency such as the Police if appropriate. - 3.
-Depending on the nature of the incident, the following steps may be undertaken for learners: - · temporary suspension of access, caution issued - removal of access pending investigation - removal from programme - 4.
+- 1. Depending on the nature of the e-safety incident, it should be reported initially as follows: - Conduct initial assessment into the flag/alert, if requires further investigation, then continue below and report, if appears a legitimate search just complete the central log and mark as complete - if it involved a learner, it should be reported to the Safeguarding & Prevent Manager as Deputy Designated Safeguarding Lead - if it involved a member of staff, it should be reported to the Designated Safeguarding Lead - If the incident involves receiving inappropriate images (including nude images) staff must not send or forwarded these images on to anyone, it should be immediately reported to the Safeguarding & Prevent Manager as Deputy Designated Safeguarding Lead or Skills and Quality Director. - A referral of the incident may be made to an external agency such as the Police if appropriate. - 2.
+Depending on the nature of the incident, the following steps may be undertaken for learners: - temporary suspension of access, caution issued - removal of access pending investigation - removal from programme - 3.
 An investigation will always be undertaken.
-Depending on the nature of the incident, the following steps may be taken for staff: - no further action taken - disciplinary meeting with sanctions as appropriate - suspension - dismissal
+Depending on the nature of the incident, the following steps may be taken for staff: - no further action taken - disciplinary meeting with sanctions as appropriate - suspension - dismissal - 4.
+A record will be kept of decisions made in relation to any referral or other decision & action taken.